Understanding Breast Cancer: A Comprehensive Guide

 Non-modifiable factors (cannot be changed):

-• Age: The risk of breast cancer is more common in older women.
+• Age: Generally the risk of breast cancer is more common in old age women.

-• Family History: Having a close relative with breast cancer increases your risk.
+• Family History: Having a close genetic relative with breast cancer increases your risk.

-• Inherited Genetic Changes: Mutations in genes like BRCA1 and BRCA2 can significantly increase risk.
+• Inherited Genetic Changes: Mutations in genes like BRCA1 and BRCA2 can increase the risk of cancer.

 Modifiable Factors (can be influenced):

-• Weight: Maintaining a healthy weight can reduce risk.
+• Weight: Maintaining a healthy weight, due to a healthy body can reduce risk.

-• Physical Activity: Regular exercise can lower the risk of breast cancer.
+• Physical Activity: Being active yourself in Regular exercise, increases immunity to lower the risk of breast cancer.

-• Alcohol Consumption: Limiting or avoiding alcohol intake can decrease risk.
+• Alcohol Consumption: Limiting or avoiding alcohol drinking can decrease risk.

-• Hormone Replacement Therapy (HRT): Discuss potential risks and benefits with your doctor if considering HRT.
+• Hormone Replacement Therapy (HRT): Discuss potential risks for you and benefits with your doctor if considering HRT.

-• Oral Contraceptives: Consult your doctor about the risks and benefits of birth control pills.
+• Oral Contraceptives: Regularly consult with your doctor about the risks and benefits of birth control pills.

-• Breastfeeding: Breastfeeding may offer some protection against breast cancer.
+• Breastfeeding: Breastfeeding is a natural process that may offer some protection against breast cancer.

 Overall Health: